ll3335/stock-analysis/README.md

 ## Summary
 1.What are the advantages or disadvantages of refactoring code?

 Advantages
--Flexibility
+- Flexibility
 It can improve the flexibility of the code which enables you to incooperate more functions.
--Maintability
+- Maintability
 The code becomes easier to read and maintain, saving the running time.

 Disadvantages
--Run out of Time
+- Run out of Time
 You may spend a lot of time refactoring the code.
--Mistakes
+- Mistakes
 You may create some mistakes or make the code more complex for refactoring.

 2.How do these pros and cons apply to refactoring the original VBA script?

 Pros
 Our refactoring code becomes easier to read, saving the running time and more flexible.

 Cons
 It takes us the whole afternoon for refactoring which is time consuming.